Government

 Learn More - Government Summary

-- El Paso County total general fund expenditures per capita were $492 in 2020 and Teller County’s were $736.
+- In 2023 El Paso County total general fund expenditures per capita were $349 and Teller County’s were $913.

-- Since 2015 El Paso County has had a credit rating of Aa1 – Obligations are of high quality and subject to very low credit risk.
+- Since 2015 El Paso County has had a credit rating of Aa1 and the city of Colorado Springs is rated Aa2 – obligations for both are of high quality and subject to very low credit risk.

-- In 2022, Colorado residents are estimated to pay $6,699 per capita in state and local taxes.
+- In 2022, Colorado residents were estimated to pay $6,699 per capita in state and local taxes.

 Key Indicators